o1y/statamic-starter/README.md

-# Statamic Starter
+# Statamic V3 Starter
-Statamic Starter is a Docker development environment to make [Statamic](https://www.statamic.com) development even more fun and easy.
+Statamic Starter is a Docker development environment to make [Statamic V3](https://www.statamic.com) development even more fun and easy.
 This is all you need to easily build a Statamic website using Apache and PHP.

 This setup is currently tested on macOS.